th7mo/th7mo.com/style-guide.md

 # Style guide

-This note aims to dictate rules to make the writing of the entire Second Brain consistent.
+This note provides rules to make the writing of the entire Second Brain consistent.

 ## Terminology

 **Second Brain**:
-The Second Brain is a collection of all my digital thoughts and documentation.
+The Second Brain is a digital collection of all thoughts, documentation and ideas.
-It is stored in the form of a repository, but this is only an implementation detail.
+It is stored in the form of a repository, but that is only an implementation detail.
 Use the term Second Brain instead of repository.

 **Note**: